DariusBurnete/Task-Manager-SpringBoot/README.md

       spring.thymeleaf.prefix=classpath:/templates/
       spring.thymeleaf.suffix=.html

-5. Make sure that in the main folder (manager here), in pom.xml, you have all the dependencies.
+5. Make sure that in the main folder (manager in this case), in pom.xml, you have all the dependencies.

 6. Run KeyGen in src > main > java > com.task.manager > jwt once to create your secret key.

-7. Directly in the main folder (manager here), create a .env file that contains JWT_SECRET_KEY=your_secret_key
+7. Directly in the main folder (manager in this case), create a .env file that contains JWT_SECRET_KEY=your_secret_key

+8. .gitignore must contain main_folder_name(manager in this case)/.env